jamesovens/liquibase-wrapper/README.md

 ## What does it do?
-This package takes the standard Liquibase JAR and a series of JDBC drivers for popular DB engines and wraps so that they can be interacted with from within a node.js project.
+This package takes the standard Liquibase JAR and a series of JDBC drivers for popular DB engines and wraps them so that they can be interacted with from within a node.js project.

 ### Example Usage
 ```
 await liquibase(liquibaseConfig).run("update");
 ```
-The above is the equivalent of calling the update command on the Liquibase JAR itself.
+The above is the equivalent of calling the update command on the Liquibase JAR itself, however you did not have to install or manage the Liquibase JAR nor the JDBC drivers and you can call Liquibase from within your running node.js application.

 ## Install